MTTR-A: Measuring Cognitive Recovery Latency in Multi-Agent Systems: Related Work

+These analyses reinforce the motivation for a quantitative dependability metric - directly measures recovery dynamics rather than task performance or interaction quality \cite{renkhoff2024survey}.

-Existing orchestration frameworks such as Guardrails and AutoGen partially address reliability but operate at different layers.
+Existing multi-agent AI systems such as Guardrails and AutoGen partially address reliability but operate at different layers.
 Guardrails enforces schema and safety validation \emph{after} text generation, while AutoGen structures multi-agent conversations and role interactions.
 Neither defines runtime recovery reflexes once coordination faults or reasoning drift occur.
 We introduce a control vocabulary that acts \emph{within the execution loop}-linking telemetry, policy, and reflex actions such as rollback or sandbox-execute.

-Recent orchestration frameworks such as AutoGen~\cite{zhou2023autogen}, OpenAgents~\cite{sun2024openagents}, and emerging control-plane studies including ALAS~\cite{alas_2025} and Advancing Agentic Systems~\cite{adv_agentic_2024} extend LLM coordination to multi-agent workflows, but they primarily address communication and execution graphs rather than quantitative recovery metrics such as MTTR-A.
+Recent multi-agent AI systems such as AutoGen, OpenAgents, and emerging control-plane studies including ALAS and Advancing Agentic Systems~\cite{adv_agentic_2024} extend LLM coordination to multi-agent workflows, but they primarily address communication and execution graphs rather than quantitative recovery metrics such as MTTR-A.